lrvideckis/yahtzee-max-expected-score/README.md

 TODOs:
 1. implement 35 point bonus for getting >= 63 points on first section
 2. implement multiple Yahtzees (each worth 100 points)
-3. implement a GUI, and/or think of better way to do IO
+3. implement a GUI (similar to below website), and/or think of better way to do IO

 I tested the program by comparing values with this website: http://www-set.win.tue.nl/~wstomv/misc/yahtzee/osyp.php